 \section{Finite time singularities of the Chern--Ricci flow}

 Let $(X,\omega_0)$ be a compact Hermitian manifold of dimension $n$.
-We consider a solution $\omega=\omega(t)$ of the Chern--Ricci flow starting from $\omega_0$ is given by a smooth family of Hermitian metrics satisfying
+We consider a solution $\omega=\omega(t)$ of the Chern--Ricci flow starting from $\omega_0$ that is given by a smooth family of Hermitian metrics satisfying

-One observes that just like the K\"ahler--Ricci flow, the Chern--Ricci flow is equivalent to a parabolic equation for a scalar function.
-Namely, solving a solution to the Chern--Ricci flow starting at $\omega_0$ boils down to solving the parabolic complex Monge--Amp\`ere equation, for $\f=\f(t)$ with $t\in[0,T[$,
+One observes that, just as the K\"ahler--Ricci flow, the Chern--Ricci flow is equivalent to a parabolic equation for a scalar function.
+That is, solving a solution to the Chern--Ricci flow starting at $\omega_0$ boils down to solving the parabolic complex Monge--Amp\`ere equation for $\f=\f(t)$ with $t\in[0,T[$,

-where $\theta_t:=\omega_0- t\ric(\omega_0)$.
-Since $X$ is compact, by the standard parabolic theory, the Chern--Ricci flow always admits a unique solution on some time interval $[0,T[$ for some $0< T\leq \infty$; see e.g.~\cite[Theorem 3.5]{tosatti2018kawa}.
+where $\theta_t\coloneqq \omega_0- t\ric(\omega_0)$.
+Since $X$ is compact, by the standard parabolic theory, the Chern--Ricci flow always admits a unique solution in some time interval $[0,T[$ for some $0< T\leq \infty$; see, e.g.,~\cite[Theorem 3.5]{tosatti2018kawa}.
 As follows from~\cite{tosatti2015evolution}, the maximal existence time $T$ can be characterized by

-When $\omega_0$ satisfies the Guan--Li condition $\dc\omega_0^k=0$ for all $1\leq k\leq n-1$, we can check that this condition is preserved by the Chern--Ricci flow, also does $\theta_t$.
+When $\omega_0$ satisfies the Guan--Li condition $\dc\omega_0^k=0$ for all $1\leq k\leq n-1$, we can check that this condition is preserved by the Chern--Ricci flow.
+Moreover, $\dc\theta_t^k=0$ for all $1\leq k\leq n-1$.
 Thanks to the Nakai--Moishezon criterion (Theorem~\ref{thm: N-M criterion}), we obtain a geometric characterization of the maximal existence time

 This extends the result \cite[Theorem 1.3]{tosatti2015evolution} to higher dimensions.